almovidhussaini/babylonclone/x/mint/README.md

 ## Abstract

-ybtc's `x/mint` is a fork of the Cosmos SDK [`x/mint`](https://github.com/cosmos/cosmos-sdk/tree/main/x/mint) module that makes some changes to the inflation mechanism.
+Babylon's `x/mint` is a fork of the Cosmos SDK [`x/mint`](https://github.com/cosmos/cosmos-sdk/tree/main/x/mint) module that makes some changes to the inflation mechanism.
 The code is adapted from [Celestia's mint